SaifNOUMA/OAS/README.md

-# OSA
+# OSLO
-**Optimal Signatures for Audit (OSA)** implements cryptographic auditing tools based on FourQ, a high-security, high-performance elliptic curve that targets the 128-bit security level.
+**Optimal Signatures for Secure Logging (OSLO)** implements cryptographic secure logging tools based on FourQ, a high-security, high-performance elliptic curve that targets the 128-bit security level.
-As a high level depiction, OSA provides utility and cryptographic functions for signing, verification and audit investigation of log entries.
+As a high level depiction, OSLO provides utility and cryptographic functions for signing, verification and investigation of log entries.
 Additionally, it provides data generation functionality to generate a set of log entries.

 ## Prerequisites